 You will have a private room at your homestay, where you will receive breakfast and dinner daily, and you can eat your other meals at the university cafeterias, bars, or restaurants.
 Commuting time from a typical homestay to the IES Abroad Milan Center can range from five to 30 minutes.

-Apartments - Share a furnished apartment in the city with four to seven students.
+Apartments - Share a furnished apartment in the city with three to six students.
 These apartments are single-sex, and you generally share a bedroom with another student.

 You can request to live with an Italian roommate who is either a college student or young working professional called a Community Assistant (CA).
 These assistants can help you with directions to scenic sites, lend a hand with Italian homework, share advice on the best places to go shopping, and offer many other useful hints and tips.